Who Sang It Best? "Angels We Have Heard on High"

 Since the original song version is typically considered "the standard," we don't include it in our overall rankings.
 Instead, we display it first for comparison, then present up to 14 contenders in ranked order.
 Vote on your preferences:

-Do you prefer the original song or a cover version?
+Do you prefer the traditional choir version of the song or a cover by a popular artist?

 Of all the cover versions, which you prefer?